James0937/MPCS51044_Final/README.md

 This is my final project for the course "MPCS 51044	C/C++ for Advanced Programmers".

+# Mention: The input picture must be in PNG format!
+## I hope you like my sticker drawing "cpp_and_mike.png" :)

 # Intro to the Project Features
 This is a figure-processing project.
 By copying images into the "./Final" dir and modifying the "main.cpp", users can insert some stickers on a base image with adjusting their image appearence if wanted (like lighten/darken, saturate, change scale, etc.).
 The example usage with input figures, output figures, and the code snippets I use are all provided.
 I/O figures are in the "./Final" dir, and the code snippets are inside the "main.cpp" file as comments.

 # How to Use It
 These are the steps of using my project
 1. Copy the pictures you like into the "./Final" dir.
-2. Modify the "main.cpp" with the guidance or mimicing the comments.
+2. Modify the "main.cpp" with the function explanation in .h file or mimicing the comments.
 3. Change your pwd into "./Final", and then type:
 ```bash
     make; ./mpcs51044final